When your business is on the road, your vehicle and equipment are essential to your day-to-day work. Safeguarding them becomes all the more important.

 - Named driver

-- The policyholder’s (or named driver’s) vehicle
+- The policyholder’s (or named driver’s) vehicles

-Liability insurance
+2. Liability insurance

-- Employer’s liability (this is compulsory in the majority of cases if you have employees)
+- Employer’s liability (this is compulsory in the majority of cases if you have employees).

-- Hand tools (highly recommended for mobile mechanics)
+- Hand tools (highly recommended for mobile mechanics).

 Types of liability coverage include:

-Comprehensive coverage
+3. Comprehensive coverage

 The great thing about this coverage is it covers your vehicle as well.

-Third party, fire and theft coverage
+4. Third-party, fire, and theft coverage

-This covers you in case you have an accident and the third party is liable.
+This employer’s liability covers you in case you have an accident and the third party is liable.
 Simultaneously, it also covers for fire, damage and theft.
-These things can happen with a client vehicle, which is why you need this protection as a mobile mechanic.
+For instance, if a fire breaks out in your workshop and damages a customer’s car, this coverage can help cover the repair or replacement costs.

+These things can happen with a customer’s vehicles, which is why you need this protection as a full mobile mechanic insurance.
 This way, you will be covered without having to break the bank.

-Breakdown coverage
+5. Breakdown coverage

 Getting breakdown coverage is important so that your work can continue.
-This is guaranteed assistance in the event that your vehicle stops working.
+This is guaranteed assistance in the event that your customer’s vehicle ever stops working.
 After all, your entire business depends on its dependable performance.

-Legal expenses coverage
+6. Legal expenses coverage

-Mobile mechanic tool insurance coverage
+7. Mobile mechanic tool insurance coverage

 How much does mobile mechanic insurance cost?